PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbDocument](Get-CosmosDbDocument.md)

-Return the documents for a CosmosDB database collection.
+Return the documents for a Cosmos DB database collection.

 ### [Get-CosmosDbDocumentResourcePath](Get-CosmosDbDocumentResourcePath.md)